roytang/blog/content/posts/2002/07/cheap-rushing.md

 defeated just like any other strategy (otherwise 100% of people

-would be rushing, which isn&'t true)
+would be rushing, which isn't true)

 Do you always get beaten by rushes?
 Maybe you should look at